Error claiming LinkedIn auto-generated / created company business page

 We’ll help you build a strong Linkedin presence for your business by:

-- Helping you create an effective profile for your business, and crucial your own and your team’s own profiles.
+- Helping you create an effective LinkedIn profile for your business, and crucial your own and your team’s own profiles.

 - Creating groups that are relevant and engaging to potential customers (and other businesses)